Skip to main content

 How long will it take to get a decision on my appeal?

-Both Entire Tribunal and Small Claims decisions are typically issued within 90 days of the hearing date.
+Estimating how long an Entire Tribunal matter will take is challenging, as the timeline varies based on the complexity of the appeal.
+Small Claims decisions are typically issued within 90 days of the hearing date.

 How do I find out the status of my appeal?